Dubai International Airport: Concourse C

-Concourse C, a part of Terminal 3, was opened in 2000 and used to be the largest concourse at Dubai International Airport before Concourse B in Terminal 3 opened.
-It incorporates 50 gates, including 28 air bridges at gates (C1-C23, except for C12a, C15, and C15a) and 22 remote gates located at a lower level of the terminal at gates C29-C50.
-The gates are labelled C1–C50.
+Concourse C was opened in 2000 and used to be the largest concourse at Dubai International Airport before Concourse B opened.
+It contains 50 gates, including 28 air bridges at gates (C1-C23, except for C12a, C15, and C15a) and 22 remote gates located at a lower level of the terminal at gates C29-C50.

 The concourse includes over 17 food and beverage cafes and restaurants, with the food court being located on the Departures Level.
 Also located in the concourse is a 5-star hotel and a 5400 m2 duty-free shopping facility.
 Other facilities include prayer rooms and a medical center.
 Concourse C became part of Terminal 3 in 2016 after Concourse D opened.